-The appeals committee will record the nature of the appeal, action taken, and rationale.
-The Program Director will give copies of the appeal record to the learner, the School of Professional and Studies person responsible for the decision, and the VPAA for Professional and Graduate Studies.
+The appeals committee will record the nature of the appeal, actin taken, and rationale.
+The Program Director will give copies of the appeal record to the learner, the School of Professional and Studies person responsible for the decision, and the Dean of Professional Studies.
 This appeals committee is considered the highest formal level of appeal.
 The decision of the appeals committee is final.